Karpaty Krosno

-KKS Karpaty Krosno is a Polish sports club based in Krosno, Poland.
+KS Karpaty Krosno is a Polish sports club based in Krosno.
 The name "Karpaty" refers to the Carpathian Mountains.

-As of the 2024–25 season, the football team plays in the IV liga Subcarpathia, after spending the previous season in group IV of the III liga.

 History

 Football

 The club was established in 1928.

 The football section has played in the lower divisions of Polish football throughout history.
 They have never played in the top flight, however they had four spells in the second tier: between the 1951–1953 seasons (under the name of Włókniarz Krosno), 1957-1963–64 (under the names of Legia Krosno, MZKS Krosno and Karpaty Krosno), 1987–88 and 1988–89, and also 1991–92 to 1994–95.
 The well-known Polish manager Orest Lenczyk coached Karpaty in the early days of his career, from 1970 to 1971.
 Former Stal Mielec legend Marian Kosiński was the manager in 1989–90 and 1991–92 seasons.

 Their biggest success to date is the 1992–93 season where they achieved a 4th place league finish and the 1/16th finals of the Polish Cup, eventually losing to Legia Warsaw 1–3 on 21 October.

 In the 2022–23 season, Karpaty finished as runners-up in the Subcarpathian IV liga, overtaken by Cosmos Nowotaniec.
 On 3 July 2023, the Subcarpathian Football Association announced that Karpaty had been promoted to the III liga, group IV, due to Cosmos' resignation from competing in the division.
 In the first season (2023–24), the team was relegated back to the IV liga.
+After finishing sixth in the 2025–26 season, Karpaty withdrew from the IV liga Subcarpathia, citing financial reasons, and eventually disbanded.
+In July 2026, after undergoing management and ownership changes, the club was admitted to compete in the Klasa A as a new entity under the name of KKS Karpaty Krosno.